Patient Experience

 Starting Your Journey Brochure – A guide to starting treatment with GIVLAARI

-Alnylam Assist™ Brochure – Helps patients get access to GIVLAARI and describes patient support services
+Alnylam Assist® Brochure – Helps patients get access to GIVLAARI and describes patient support services

-Journal & Pen – For patients to track the local treatment journey
+Notebook & Pen – For patients to track their treatment journey

 Answer your patients' frequently asked questions